 During our January 2020 site visit, PSB advised us again that only one of the 11 approved positions for PSB in the 2018 budget has been filled.
-Of the eight civilian positions approved in the 2019 budget, one management assistant position has been filled, other administrative positions are in the hiring process, and job offers have been extended to fill the three civilian investigator positions.
-PSB believes that, given the law enforcement and investigative experience of the three civilian investigators the Bureau has selected, these investigators should not need extensive training, and will likely be qualified to conduct a variety of investigations.
+Of the eight civilian positions approved in the 2019 budget, one management assistant position had been filled, other administrative positions were in the hiring process, and job offers had been extended to fill the three civilian investigator positions.
+PSB believed that, given the law enforcement and investigative experience of the three civilian investigators the Bureau had selected, these investigators should not need extensive training, and would likely be qualified to conduct a variety of investigations.